LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 * **Regular Expression**: The bot will trigger the Next Step action (discussed below) when the user input matches the RegEx that you specify.
 All standard [RegEx rules](http://www.rexegg.com/regex-quickstart.html) apply.
 * **Pattern**: The bot will trigger the Next Step action (discussed below) when the user input matches the pattern that you specify.
 See [here](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) for more information on pattern matching.
 * **Exact Value**: The bot will trigger the Next Step action (discussed below) when the user input matches an exact value that you specify.
 This is useful for questions where you present the user a set of predefined answers, such as multiple choice questions, since you can anticipate the user's answer precisely.
+* **Evaluate Options**: Available for multiple choice questions only.
+The bot will trigger the Next Step action (discussed below) when the user's choice matches the choice that you select.
+The match must be exact, so if you need more flexibility (e.g., you have a Yes/No question but you want to include "Yeah" and "Yup" in the condition), use a different method instead.

+    When defining a condition using Evaluate Options, make sure the choices in the question are defined *before* defining the condition.
+Otherwise, the choices won't be available for use in the condition.

 You can add more than one condition to an interaction for more complex flow control.
 To do so, click the <img style="width:25px" src="img/ConvoBuilder/icon_addCondition.png"> icon in the Conditions section.